 Bowel cancer (also known as colorectal cancer) affects the large bowel (colon) and rectum.
-It is one of the most common types of cancer in Australia, and one of the most treatable cancers, if detected early.
+In the early stages of bowel cancer there may be no symptoms.
+It is one of the most common types of cancer in Australia, but the good news is that if bowel cancer is detected early, it is one of the most treatable cancers.

 Most bowel cancers develop from small growths or “polyps” of the large bowel lining.
 Over time, some polyps can slowly progress to cancer.
 Removal of these polyps at an early stage can prevent cancer.
 This is why screening is so important.